[Interview] How Photographer Cody Cobb Brings Users to Remote Corners of the World Through The FrameShare open/close

 Cobb also hopes that when a user takes in the incredible scenes he has been lucky enough to see firsthand, they are able to stop for a moment and appreciate the beauty of what they are seeing.
 “I hope that my artwork offers a nuanced way of experiencing nature,” he said.
 “I want these places to come across as mysterious and I hope that people are able to get lost in them.”

 Experiencing the World Through The Frame

-On The Frame, Cobb’s photos are displayed using nano-sized Quantum Dots which offer 100% color volume and bring over a billion shades of precise colors to users so that users can enjoy the artworks with the original color, detailing and texture intended by the artist.
+On The Frame, Cobb’s photos are displayed using nano-sized Quantum Dots which offer 100% colour volume and bring over a billion shades of precise colours to users so that users can enjoy the artworks with the original colour, detailing and texture intended by the artist.
 Users are able to experience the natural beauty of our planet just as it is, for what feels like a firsthand view of these amazing scenes.

 “The Frame is such a perfect expression of the cinematic visuals running through my head when I’m creating art,” noted Cobb.
 “I want my photos to feel alive and the technology powering The Frame allows for that.
 I also love that my fine art prints can exist on the same wall alongside the work I have available on the Art Store.”

 Putting Nature First Thanks to Transformative Technologies

 Having collaborated with The Frame’s Art Store since its early days, Cobb understands how important it is to bring art into peoples’ homes and how technology plays a pivotal role in doing so.
 He is grateful for transformative experiences The Frame offers as a digital platform for displaying art; “Thanks to The Frame, I now have a new audience and a whole new way of sharing my work,” he noted.
 “It is incredibly motivating.”